Cuvee Aux Antipodes by Prophet’s Rock

 Hand-picked, whole bunch pressed.
 Combined pressing and free run pre ferment.
 Settled, racked off heavy lees before going into barrel.
 Primary ferment finished by Spring.
 Wine spent 17 months in barrel.
 No battonage.
 Racked off fine lees after summer (10 months), then a second winter in barrel (7 months), total 17 months elevage.

 Racked into tank for one month before bottling.
-The one new barrel (15% of total blend) out of the 6 barrels used was Remond (Troncais forest) in Ladoix Serrangy, Medium toast.
-Same barrel as Francois would use for the Musigny Blanc at Comte de Vogue.
+Three new barrels (13% of total blend) out of the 23 barrels used was Remond (Troncais forest) in Ladoix Serrangy, Medium toast.
+Same barrel as Francois would use for the Musigny Blanc at Domaine Comte Georges de Vogüé.

 2020 was a cool vintage in the region.
 High natural acids.
 This was the year that Lake Wanaka actually flooded the town due to the huge amounts of rain.
 Due to the rainfall it created alot of snow, so temperatures were alot lower than normal so vines just bunkered down and didn’t want to flower.
 Quality was very good due to the reduced number of bunches per vine.
 Jan and Feb was actually good weather so end result was a great wine, albeit tiny amounts.